Only half of London parents in favour of children playing sports with opposite sex

 “Risk assessments are one measure we would recommend, as well as having all the right equipment and ensuring thorough warm-ups before and after sessions or matches.

-“Luckily, we have a fantastic group of coaches on our books who, by and large, take all the necessary precautions to ensure that their clients are safe as possible.”
+“Luckily, we have a fantastic group of coaches on our books who, by and large, take all the necessary precautions such as keeping physical aids (like braces and elbow sleeve) handy to ensure that their clients are safe as possible.”

 Young people aged under 19 account for 47% of attendances at UK hospitals for sport-related injuries, according to a collaborative analysis of A&E data by researchers at Newcastle University and Oxford University Hospitals NHS Foundation Trust.